 Most Benicar lawsuits claim that Daiichi Sankyo and Forest Laboratories knew or should have known about the risk of intestinal problems.
 They claim that the companies failed to warn patients about the risk, and should be found liable.
 Other common product liability claims have been put forward as part of the ongoing effort to recover compensation for injured patients.

-Get Free a Free Claim Review Today
+Get a Legal Claim Review Today

 If you or someone you know has suffered serious injuries after taking Benicar, consider speaking with an attorney.
 Patients may be entitled to compensation for their injuries under product liability law.
 A product liability laywer can evaluate your case and advise you of your legal options.
-Contact an experienced attorney for a free claim review.
+Contact an experienced attorney for a claim review.

 Contact a qualified product liability attorney to make sure your rights are protected.